Clark Smidt, Broadcast Advisor / Media Solutions

 After graduation from CBS in ’81, and working for Wallace & Washburn Marketing Research in Boston, I went out on my own as:

 I am delighted to continue to increasing enterprise value, gain sales, attract audience and generate positive presence.
-Personal contact is delivered by traveling and tele-commuting from my home office in Andover, Massachusetts, just north of Boston, at the intersection of Interstates 93 & 495.
+Personal contact is delivered by traveling and tele-commuting from my home office near Nashua, New Hampshire, just north of Boston.

 My focus is EFFECTIVE MESSAGING for businesses, advertising & political campaigns.
 I thrive on working with great teams, delivering success and exceeding expectations.
-I CONNECT ALL MEDIA, Traditional, Digital and Social and am actively involved in repurposing broadcast towers.
+The mission is to CONNECT ALL MEDIA WITH EXCELLENT PEOPLE.
+Through Traditional, Digital and Social, I am also actively involved in repurposing broadcast towers. — Clark Smidt.